- Hydrogen peroxide is a mild antiseptic commonly used to treat minor cuts and prevent infection

 It’s possible that using hydrogen peroxide for acne could irritate the skin and cause scarring because it interferes with wound healing.
 It can also cause skin irritation and burns if used at too high of a concentration.

 Hydrogen peroxide is a bleaching agent, particularly when it comes in contact with skin and hair.
-Proceed with caution if you are darker-skinned, and keep it away from eyebrows, eyelashes, and your hairline.
+Proceed with caution if you are darker-skinned, and avoid any contact with eyebrows, eyelashes and your hairline.

 Individuals with sensitive skin or an allergy to hydrogen peroxide shouldn’t use it on their skin.
-Additionally, hydrogen peroxide should never be ingested and should be kept away from the eyes.
+Ensure you keep the solution away from your eye area.

-Instead of using hydrogen peroxide for acne, a more effective acne treatment is benzoyl peroxide.
+Instead of using hydrogen peroxide, a more effective treatment would be benzoyl peroxide.
 Benzoyl peroxide is available in multiple over-the-counter (OTC) and prescription formulations, including facial cleanser and spot treatments.
 It’s best used as a treatment for mild to moderate inflammatory acne.

 Another safer alternative for acne is retinol, a vitamin A-derived topical medication that’s available in OTC and prescription formulations.
 Retinol encourages gentle removal of dead skin cells and regulates sebum production.

-Using hydrogen peroxide for acne may be an inexpensive home remedy, but it could also harm your skin.
-Hydrogen peroxide can be harsh on skin and can cause irritation, burns or blistering.
-It can also inhibit the wound-healing process and encourage acne scars to form.
+Using hydrogen peroxide for acne may be an inexpensive home remedy, but it could also cause harm.
+Hydrogen peroxide can be harsh on skin and cause irritation, burns or blistering.
+It can also inhibit the wound-healing process and cause acne scars to form.

 Talk to your dermatologist before applying hydrogen peroxide to your skin.
-If you choose to use hydrogen peroxide for acne, dilute the solution with water (3 Tbsp water to 1 Tbsp hydrogen peroxide) and rinse off before continuing your skin care routine.
+If you choose to use hydrogen peroxide, dilute the solution with water and rinse off before continuing your skin care routine.

-It may be safer for you to use OTC acne medications such as benzoyl peroxide or retinol instead of hydrogen peroxide.
+Safer options would be to use OTC acne medications such as benzoyl peroxide or retinol.